rosedev318/defender-deploy-client-cli/README.md

 CLI for deployments using OpenZeppelin Defender SDK.

 > **Warning**
 > This repository contains experimental code.
-It is available as a technology preview and its functionality is subject to change.
+It is available as a technology preview and its functionality is incomplete and subject to change.
 Breaking changes may be introduced at any point while it is in preview.

 ## Prerequisites